scalefunder/scalefunder_python/README.md

 ScaleFunder Python Client
 =========================

-ScaleFunder Python Client

 The ScaleFunder python client handles the notification of a successful transaction to the Scalefunder system.Upon clearing the payment, the developer is responsible for posting the successful transaction to the scalefunder website and then redirecting the user to the provided ScaleFunder thank-you page URL.

 With every post to the payment page, ScaleFunder will pass along the ping_url and the redirect_url.
 The ping url is the url to post the successful transaction to, and the redirect url is the thank-you page url.

  Minimum Variables ScaleFunder will post to payment page.
 The names of these variables can be changed if your system has exisiting immutable conventions.
- * amount
+ * Amount (amount)
- * donation_id
+ * Donation ID (donation_id)
- * ping_url
+ * Ping URL (ping_url)
- * thankyou_url
+ * Thank-you URL (thankyou_url)

 Other variables will also be passed if desired:
  * Project Name
+ * Perk Name Selected
- * Perk Selected
+ * Perk Code Selected
  * Perk Fair Market Value
  * Donor First Name
  * Donor Last Name
  * Donor Email Address

-The main purpose of this module however is to notify ScaleFunder of a successful transaction, and that involves the variables referenced in the code example below.
+The main purpose of this module, however, is to notify ScaleFunder of a successful transaction, and that involves the variables referenced in the code example below.
 In addition to the named properties you may also wish to store certain data in ScaleFunder along with the transaction.
 For example, in addition to a transaction reference number, you may want to store a human readable message from the payment provider, or a result code.
 In order to do that, simply add that parameter to the ScaleFunder notify object before passing it along.
 See the code example below: